iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 Exercise caution when modifying scale to prevent distortions or errors.
 When changing an objects size via it's [customization](customizable-machines.md) options is possible, doing so should be preferred over changing it's scale.

 {% hint style="info" %}
-Keep in mind that scaling along the Z-axis is possible for some, it may not apply to most objects.
+Keep in mind that scaling along the Z-axis is possible for some, but not most objects at the moment.
 {% endhint %}

 ## Scaling objects in the 3D-panel: